s-victor/TinyPedal/docs/customization.md

 Set viewable g force range by radius(g).

     display_orientation
 Set display orientation for longitudinal & lateral g force axis.
-Default value is `0`, which shows brake at top, acceleration at bottom, right-turn at left, left-turn at right.
+Default is `0`, which shows brake at top, acceleration at bottom, right-turn at left, left-turn at right.
 Set to `1` to inverted orientation.

     show_readings
 Show values from g force reading.
 Value at top is current longitudinal g force, and value at bottom is max longitudinal g force.
 Value at left is max lateral g force, and value at right is current lateral g force.